 The future of negotiations

-In negotiations, humans are likely to make long-term errors due to a number of factors such as stress, insecurity or fear of rejection.
-When it comes to utilising data let’s face it – human’s are not naturally great.
-The average short-term memory of a human being can only carry five things simultaneously, and for example rapid calculation is impossible.
+In negotiations, humans are likely to make long-term errors due to a number of factors such as stress, insecurity, or fear of rejection.
+When it comes to utilizing data, let’s face it, humans are not naturally great.
+The average short-term memory of a human being can only carry five things simultaneously, and for example, a rapid calculation is impossible.
 While these can be overcome with the help of computers, there is one key issue as to why computers are not invited into negotiations – natural language.

 The Golden Era for computer-assisted negotiations

-In the future, when we talk to strangers, there will be no conflict or misinterpretation amongst facts.
-I believe computers will work as advisors that have all the necessary information for a successful negotiation due to efficiently analysing data sets as large as everything ever written.
-Humans will remain as decision-makers however, as unlike computers they experience desire, a dominant factor in decisions.
-The rapid development of NLP technology has created the Golden Era for inviting computers to join human-to-human negotiations.
+In the future, when we talk to strangers, there will be no conflict or misinterpretation of facts.
+I believe computers will work as advisors that have all the necessary information for a successful negotiation due to efficiently analysing data sets as large, as everything is ever written.
+However, humans will remain as decision-makers for a good reason.
+Unlike computers, they experience desire, a dominant factor in decisions.
+The rapid development of NLP technology has created a Golden Era, where computers are invited to join human-to-human negotiations.